rajadilipkolli/my-spring-boot-experiments/spring-boot-multipledatasources/ReadMe.md

  - As soon as application is ready bootstrapping of data is done using `@EventListener(ApplicationReadyEvent.class)`
  - Data from both databases are retrieved in API and merged as response
  - Json serialization and deSerialization is done using `@JsonTest`

+### Upgrade Notes to Spring Boot 3.x

+ - Hibernate 6 By default enables pool-lo sequencing strategy with `table_seq` name instead of hibernate_seq with allocation size 50
+ - javax.persistance is moved to jakarta.persistance